pillars/styleguides/css.md

 }
 ```

-The `base/` folder also welcome configuration for your project:

-- `colors.scss`: the color scale
-- `fonts.scss`: the font families used in the app
-- `zindex.scss`: the zindex scale

 ### Layouts

 If you consider a page, there always big structural parts like a `header`, a `foot`, a `body`, a `sidebar`...
 The layout folder host style for those high level elements.
 As a convention, we prefix those elements with the `page-` prefix: